fridgemagnet3/modbus-solis5g/README.md

 ### Inverter

-After Having had the the breadboard setup connected to the inverter now for a week or so with no real problems, I migrated it to a more permanent, stripboard based solution.
+After having had the the breadboard setup connected to the inverter now for a week or so with no real problems, I migrated it to a more permanent, stripboard based solution.

 ![20250201_130430](https://github.com/user-attachments/assets/6a6d2dc6-3bbf-4f17-93a8-78bbb3b23fd2)